What you need to know about preparation, surgery and recovery

 The Eyelid Aging Process

-As skin ages, it gradually loses its elasticity.
-A lack of elasticity plus the constant pull from gravity causes excessive skin to collect on the upper and lower eyelids.
+from gravity causes excessive skin to collect on the upper and lower eyelids.

 Excess skin on the lower eyelid causes wrinkles and bulges.
 On the upper eyelids, an extra fold of skin can hang over the eyelashes and get in the way of seeing.
 Muscles around the eye may also become thickened (hypertrophic), particularly in smokers.